The tree showed up in great condition, and has done great so far!

 The white oak’s leaves have profoundly curving lobes and a glossy sheen.
 It produces acorns through the year and drops them by early October.
 The white oak is a favorite tree for squirrels and birds that feed on its acorns.

-In fall the White Oak Tree leaves mature to a burgundy red.
+White Oak Tree leaves mature to a burgundy red, in the fall.

 Some specimens of the white oak live for centuries.
 Its robust and broad branches keep it intact through stormy weather and winds and make it a great climbing tree.